Conciergerie-Iskills/public-api/README.md

   * `2` INSUFFICIENT_CREDENTIALS: User is not allowed to access this data / perform this action.
   * `10` MOVE_TO_OTHER_ROOT: Calls to this API for this user must be placed to another root.
   * `11` SSO_ERROR: Some error occured while trying to authenticate the user through SSO.
-* `notifications` Number of unread notifications for the user.
 * `pageInformation` When applicable, the page information.
 Only returned for endpoints that accept a `pageData` parameter.
   * `firstElementIndex` The offset of the first element.
 The first element of a set is at the index 0.
   * `numberOfElements` The number of elements returned.